 nThambo Tree Camp is ideal for an intimate, authentic Kruger safari.
 Located in the heart of the Klaserie Game Reserve and sharing unfenced borders with the Kruger Park, it is rich in wildlife viewing.
 Your room is set on a raised wooden platform on eye-level with the trees and there is a small balcony from where you can game watch even from the comfort of your room.
 Sleeping only 10 people in total, guests are guaranteed a personalised, memorable safari experience.
 All game drives are conducted in open 4x4 Toyota Land Cruisers which are perfect for photographic and video opportunities.
 The afternoon game drives generally leave at 16:00 and include late afternoon game spotting, a sundowner stop and a game drive that continues into the night.
 Morning drives head out at 06:00 or just before, an ideal time to spot game.

 After you return from your morning safari activity on your last day at nThambo, you will have time to enjoy breakfast at the camp.
-You will then exit the reserve, and allow about an hour from here to drive to the Orpen Entrance Gate of the Kruger National Park.
+You will then exit the reserve, and allow about 2 hours from here to drive northwards to the Phalaborwa Entrance Gate of the Kruger National Park.
 Enjoy your first self-drive game drive en-route to your camp, watching out for wildlife along the way.

 Whlst the rest camps are not as luxurious as the safari lodges, they do offer clean, comfortable accommodation in the heart of the Park, and by staying at a couple of different camps you will have the chance to explore more of the Park than if you just stayed at one camp.